Un-gars-sympa/TryHackMe-s-Walkthroughs/Gaming Server/EN - Walkthrough.md

 What is teeling us linpeas : "Yooo, John is a root and lxd group member ".
 Mmmh too bad, I don't have the John's password.
 But I don't know what's the lxd thing so go check on the web

 After a reserch, I learned that LXD is **a container management tool for the Linux operating system**.
-I also saw the path to PE with this thing : https://www.exploit-db.com/exploits/46978
+I also saw the path to PE with this [thing](https://www.exploit-db.com/exploits/46978)

 I'm a good boy and I follow all the inscructions from the POC